litexlang/litex-official-documents/How_Litex_Works/Litex_vs_Lean_Set_Theory_Examples.md

   </tr>
 </table>

-Litex's design allows automatic verification of set membership in a single line, directly expressing the mathematical statement without requiring additional setup.
+Litex's design allows automatic verification of set membership in a single line, by iterating over items in the list set and finding the item that equals to the item we are looking for.

 Lean requires explicit set definition and proof tactics.
 The `simp` tactic can simplify the proof, but the setup (imports, type annotations, and proof structure) is more verbose.